-Drawing inspiration from the Musica Secreta which flourished in the Ferrara court under Alfonso d Este, and the fascinating secret lives of the singers and composers that thrived in the Florentine and Venetian courts, singers Maira Milolidaki, Natassa Angelopoulou and Effi Minakouli travel in 17th century Italy and explore the vocal music composed by female composers or for female singers by Luzzascho Luzzaschi, Claudio Monteverdi, Salamone Rossi, Sigismondo d’ India, Girolamo Frescobaldi, Francesca Caccini, Luigi Rossi, Girolamo Kapsberger and Barbara Strozzi.
+Drawing inspiration from the Musica Secreta which flourished in the Ferrara court under Alfonso d Este, and the fascinating secret lives of the singers and composers that thrived in the Florentine, Venetian and Roman courts, singers Maira Milolidaki, Natassa Angelopoulou and Effi Minakouli travel in 17th century Italy and explore the vocal music composed by female composers or for female singers by Luzzascho Luzzaschi, Claudio Monteverdi, Salamone Rossi, Sigismondo d’ India, Girolamo Frescobaldi, Francesca Caccini, Luigi Rossi, Girolamo Kapsberger and Barbara Strozzi.
 They are accompanied by Katerina Ktona at the harpsichord.
+Guest artist Diane Sutherland.

 Su, su, su pastorelli vezzosi Claudio Monteverdi

 9 Libro dei madrigali, canti guerrieri e amorosi, marigali

 e canzonette a due e tre voci, 1638

 Ohime, dove’l mio bene Claudio Monteverdi

 O primavera, gioventù dell’ anno Sigismondo d’ India